xotomicro/xotomicro-front-utility-registry/xotomicro-frontend/README.md

 <div align="center">
 	<h1> Monorepo and Micro-Frontends 👋  </h1>
 	<img  src="./fontend/documentation/example-monorepo.jpg" width="50%">
 </div>
 <br>

 ### 🎭 INFORMATION
-- micro-front ends can work as standalone and only be dependent of designsystem and rootshell services
+- micro-front ends can work as standalone and only be dependent of hooksystem and shellsystem services
 - micro-front ends can be composed with the help of docker and lerna via the commands below

 - root packages : packages needed to run the any other webapps from packages/web